 In August 2014, Google started considering HTTPS to be a ranking factor.
-If a website exclusively uses the HTTPS-protocol it may gain a slight boost to their Google rating.
-This means that HTTPS is only a weak ranking factor.
+If a website exclusively uses the HTTPS-protocol it may have gained a slight boost to their Google rating.

 What is HTTPS?